Why plant a hedge?

 - They are also a key part of the garden landscape, acting as a living, green backdrop to colourful borders and lawns.

-- Provides shelter from winds.
+- Hedges provide shelter from winds.

 - Attracts insects, birds and butterflies.

-- A hedge helps absorb noise and dust.
+- Hedges helps absorb noise and dust.

 - Planting a hedge is a great idea if you want to hide an unattractive feature such as rubbish bins, washing lines, compost heaps or ugly buildings.